Crecto/crecto/README.md

 #### Postgres

-Include [crystal-pg](https://github.com/will/crystal-pg) in your project
+Include [crystal-pg](https://github.com/will/crystal-pg) in your project BEFORE crecto

 in your application: